MCP Reference: managedkafka

 update_connector

 Update an existing Google Cloud Managed Service for Apache Kafka Connect connector.
-To update a connector, please provide the Project ID, Location, Connect Cluster ID, and Connector ID.

 • MirrorMaker 2.0 Source connector